-Nephrology Department provides its medical services for patients suffering from medical renal troubles, and nephrology/kidney disease like renal failure, kidney dysfunction impairment, Renal Tubular dysfunction, renal hypertension …etc
+Nephrology is an internal medicine subspecialty that focuses on the diagnosis and treatment of kidney diseases.
+Nephrology Department in HMS Al Garhoud hospital provides its medical services for patients suffering from medical renal troubles, and nephrology/kidney disease like renal failure, kidney dysfunction impairment, Renal Tubular dysfunction, renal hypertension etc

 Choose and prepare foods with less salt and sodium.

 Why?
 To help control your blood pressure.
 In general, people with CKD need to limit their total sodium intake (in food and drinks) to less than 2,000 milligrams of sodium each day.
 Some people with CKD should not eat more than 1,500 milligrams per day.
 Ask your doctor what he or she thinks is the right amount of sodium for you.

 • Buy fresh food more often.
 Sodium (a part of salt) is added to many

 • Use spices, herbs, and sodium-free seasonings in place of salt.